danieleasteggiante/maze_generator_and_solve/README.md

 # maze_generator_and_solve
-Proof of concept of a generating maze and resolve it by a recurrent function
+Proof of concept of a generating maze and resolve it by a recurrent function, used pygame library